NIREEKSHITH45/Herodemopurviewdpoc/Purview.md

     ![](./media/gd10.png)

-6. In access control section and select the configure
+6. In the Access control section, select Configure access control, assign permissions to the sensitivity label by choosing the required users, and then click **Next**.

     ![](./media/gd11.png)

-7. m
+7. Review the settings, then click **Create label** to finalize.

     ![](./media/gd12.png)

-8. m
+8. After creating the sensitivity label, create a policy label on top of it.

     ![](./media/gd13.png)